civilKaos82/design-drill-classical-inheritance-challenge/README.md

 Add instance variables and methods to your different classes.
 These could include things like `@num_legs` or `warm_blooded?`.
 Make up your own.

-The write a script to prove that your inheritance structure works.
+Then write a script to prove that your inheritance structure works.
 If you assign `@num_legs = 2` in the `Primate` class, does an instance of `Chimpanzee` have the same variable and value?

 Hint: you may have to define some reader methods.